POWERING EURORACK "R" MODULES:

 We can recommend some adapters that are available in the UK or Europe, should your dealer not be able to provide the proper adapter.
 The transformer type commonly used to power 12v halogen lighting is suitable, and widely available.

-Some adapters that users in Europe have successfully tried :
+Some adapters for older products that users in Europe have successfully tried :

 Maplin L54BR (for powering one TM module or one KV-100 or D-1000 only)